tortoise/aerich/README.md

 ## Usage

-You need to add `aerich.models` to your `Tortoise-ORM` config first.
+First, you need to include `aerich.models` in your Tortoise‑ORM config.
 Example:

 ```python
 TORTOISE_ORM = {